Jampamane/website/docs/blog/posts/i_used_to_be_mormon.md

 You’ll hear this argument a lot.
 I have heard this argument more times than I can count.
 I *told* this to people while on my mission.

 I would like to now turn your attention away from the Book of Mormon briefly, and towards a different book, in a different time.
-One that was published just a few years prior to the release of the Book of Mormon.
-This book is titled *“A view of the Hebrews.”* It’s a historical textbook written in an old style of English, similar to that of the Book of Mormon.
-So similar, in fact, that doing a side by side comparison reveals a singularly laughable fact.
+One that was published a decade prior to the release of the Book of Mormon.
+This book is titled *[The Late War](https://archive.org/details/latewarbetweenun00inhunt/page/n5/mode/2up?view=theater)*.
+It’s a historical textbook written in an old style of English, similar to that of the Book of Mormon.
+So similar, in fact, that doing a [side by side comparison](http://wordtree.org/thelatewar//) reveals a singularly laughable fact.
 Large swaths of the Book of Mormon were very clearly plagiarized from this book.
 Not only that, but this was a book that is widely believed to have been owned by Joseph Smith himself.

 There I was, a struggling college student in my studio apartment, doing the side by side comparison of the two books whilst my newborn son napped in the crib behind me.
 My jaw hung open in disbelief as I read. ***“The single most important piece of evidence for the restoration of the gospel”*** was falling apart right in front of me.
 My brain broke.
 The glass chair I was sitting on shattered and I was suddenly falling 168 stories to my death.
 The world started to spin.